Haunted Houses, Kid Events and Other Halloween Fun in Abilene

 Most, if not all, bars in Abilene have some sort of Halloween party and/or costume contests.
 Usually, you’ll find that bars and clubs will do their party the weekend before, or the day of.

-The first annual Monster Mash Bash is Saturday October 26th at Bar 14.
-Along with drink specials and live music from The Transporters, there will be hundreds of dollars in cash prizes in the costume contest.
-The cost is only $5 at the doors.
+The Monster Mash Bash is Friday, October 31st at The Zone Grill & Bar.
+Along with drink specials and live music, there will be hundreds of dollars in cash prizes in the costume contest.
+The cost is only $5 at the door.
 More details with the link below.

 Send your bar or club Halloween party info to Chaz Mcguire.